att-ar/lithium_ion_ecm_fit/README.md

 # LFP Cell HPPC Parameterization

-This repository is based on the Battery-HPPC-model-fitting repo by Manh Kien Tran: https://github.com/kmtran95/Battery-HPPC-model-fitting/blob/main/HPPC_LFP.zip. <br>
+This repository is based on the Battery-HPPC-model-fitting repo by [Manh Kien Tran](https://github.com/kmtran95), Chemical Engineering PhD Candidate at the University of Waterloo <br>
-The data used to develop both these repositories was the same.
+The data used to develop both these repositories was the same and can be found in his [repo](https://github.com/kmtran95/Battery-HPPC-model-fitting/blob/main/HPPC_LFP.zip.).
 His model is in MatLab, mine is in Python.

 The HPPC test is characterized using the [second order RC model](#ecm) of the ecm.<br>
-scipy.curvefit parameterizes the ecm function and the resulting modeled and experimental voltage are plotted by the end of the parameterization
+`scipy.curvefit()` parameterizes the ecm function and the resulting modeled and experimental voltage are plotted by the end of the parameterization

 ## ECM <a id = "ecm"></a>